ReyesMak/CSV-to-Google-Calendar/README.md

 # Retrieve calendarId

-To import the data of csv file into a specofic calendar, first you need the **calendarId** which can be accessed by Google Calendar.
+To import the data of csv file into a specific calendar, first you need the **calendarId** which can be accessed in Google Calendar.

 For example, in order to import the schedule into the calendar, you can retrieve the calendarId by doing so